NeuroLIAA/sibs/README.md

 For more info about the parameters check *BayesianSaliencyModel.m*.

-# Matlab Version
-The model was tested on Matlab 2016 and higher.
+# Use Searchers with your different dataset

 ## TODO MATLAB CODE
-- Add images to gitignore?
+- Add images to gitignore